Skip to main content

 --respect-robots-txtHonor robots.txt

---deduplication <level>Deduplication level: none, url (default), or content-hash
+--deduplication <level>Deduplication level: minimal, standard (default), or aggressive

 Browser